fairfaxmedia/ffxnz-load-stylesheet/README.md

         'screen'
     );

-    // Load an external stylesheet, to appear at the end of the <body>
+    // Load an external stylesheet, to appear at the end of the &lt;body&gt;
-    // (if present in the DOM), otherwise at the end of the <head>. var myStylesheet = nz.ffx.loadStylesheet(
+    // (if present in the DOM), otherwise at the end of the &lt;head&gt;. var myStylesheet = nz.ffx.loadStylesheet(
         'http://example.com/stylesheet.css'
         'myStylesheetClass',